Science Fantasy Trilogy

 But Kessandra always gets what she wants.

 When another royal is brutally murdered, it becomes apparent the disease has spread—and no one on the submersible is safe.
 Suddenly, survival hinges on trusting each other, which would be a hell of a lot easier if Kessandra didn’t keep lying.
-Injured, fighting for their lives, Nix has to decide if she can trust Kessandra again… and what she’ll lose if she does.
+Injured, fighting for their lives, Nix has to decide if she can trust Kessandra again…and what she’ll lose this time.

 Sapphic Romance